Skip to main content

 Running Multiple Servers

-Want separate servers for survival, creative, and modded?
-Run additional containers on different ports (19133, 19134, etc.) and use Minecraft SRV records to assign subdomains.
-I wrote about this in Hosting Multiple Minecraft Servers with SRV Records.
+Want separate servers for survival, creative, and a modded world?
+Run additional containers on different ports (19133, 19134, etc.) and use DNS SRV records to give each a clean subdomain.
+I covered the DNS side in Hosting Multiple Minecraft Servers with SRV Records.

 Docker Compose Version